Unity-Technologies/com.unity.probuilder/Documentation~/gloss.md

 ### Winding order

-The order in which you define your polygon's vertices (clockwise vs. counter-clockwise).
+Winding order determines how a polygon's vertices are rendered (clockwise vs. counter-clockwise).
 A clockwise winding order is sometimes called "right-handed" and a counter-clockwise winding order is sometimes called "left-handed".
+In left-handed coordinate systems like Unity, where the y-axis is "up", counter-clockwise winding is front-facing.
+For right-handed systems, the rendering order is opposite .

 <a name="winged-edge"></a>